What Is an LVN?

 LVNs (and LPNs) work under the direction of doctors and registered nurses (RNs).
 They provide patients with basic bedside care such as primary nursing care, documenting the performance of prescribed medical treatments, and so on.

 To know more about what you might do in this role, check out this sample LVN job description.
 As a licensed vocational nurse, you must be genuinely sympathetic to your patient’s concerns.
-Most of your patients experience an array of emotions while they are in your care, such as depression, anger, and anxiety.
+Patients may experience an array of emotions while they are in your care, such as depression, anger, and anxiety.

 Where Can LVNs Work?